-When in need of a challenging workout, innovative equipment or a flat-out fun experience, look to Spinning for these 10 reasons:
+When in need of a challenging workout, innovative equipment, or a flat-out fun experience, look to Spinning and start enjoying these 10 benefits of indoor cycling:

 1. Burn Calories